uclh-criu/crdm-tools/prefect/README.md

 This will open an interactive shell where you can select a specific flow to deploy.

+**Note**: when prompted by prefect
+`?
+Would you like to save configuration for this deployment for faster deployments in the future?`, you typically want to reject by typing `n` to avoid Prefect overwriting the existing configuration in `prefect.yaml` and potentially hardcoding absolute file paths.

 Alternatively you can create all deployments defined in `prefect.yaml` by running:

 ```shell